luminix-cms/backend/docs/2c-customize-api-behavior.md

 ],
 ```

 This approach is useful when you want to add common behavior to all controllers, such as additional operations that should be performed on every model.
+It is advisable to extend the default `ResourceController` class when creating a custom controller.

 ### Add methods to the base controller